-Learn about the fate of lions
+Learn about the fate of lions and tigers

 So, what can we do to prevent the abuse of lions?
 Sometimes apparently harmless activities can have a major effect on an animal’s well-being.
 For instance, posing for a photograph with a cute small cub.
 These cubs are taken away from their mother at a very young age, to be photographed with tourists.
 As long as tourists are willing to pay to have their picture taken with a cub, this form of animal abuse will continue to happen.